Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Form for Cash Method of Accounting

-The Cash Method of Accounting form is a standardized document provided by the tax office.
-It must be submitted together with the income tax return.
-The form is divided into several sections, in which the various types of income and expenses must be recorded in detail.
+The form for calculating net income (EÜR) is a standardized document provided by the tax office.
+It is also called "Anlage EÜR" and must be submitted together with the income tax return.
+The form is divided into several sections in which the various types of income and expenses must be recorded in detail.
 Here is an overview of the main sections and contents:

 Determination of Profit